chefgs/dev_go_actions/README.md

-# GitHub + Dev Community Hackathon
+# GitHub Actions Hackathon by Dev Community

 ## Go Continuous Integration workflow
 - The workflow we created is doing the Continuous Integration process on this repository.